 - Amount of space between two or more elements

-Proportion is usually not even noticed until something is out of proportion.
-When the relative size of two elements being compared seems wrong or out of balance it is said to be “out of proportion”.
-For example if a person has a head larger than their entire body, then we would say that they were out of proportion.
+Proportion is usually not even noticed until something is out of balance.
+When the relative sizes of two elements being compared appear incorrect or unbalanced, it is said to be “out of proportion.”
+For example, we would say a person is out of proportion if their head is larger than their entire body.

 There are several ways for achieving good proportion:

-- Place like elements together which are similar in character or have a common feature.
+- Place like elements together that are similar or have a common feature.

 - Create major and minor areas in the design, as equal parts can quickly become monotonous and boring.
-However, the differences in size must not be so great as to make the parts appear unrelated and therefore, out of harmony with each other.
+However, the size differences must not be so significant that the parts appear unrelated and, as a result, out of harmony with one another.

-- Arrangement of space should be in such a way that the eye does not perceive a standard mathematical relationship.
-Dividing up the composition in halves, quarters and thirds should be avoided.
-A subtle relationship creates a more dynamic design.
+- Arrangement of space should be so that the eye does not perceive a formal mathematical relationship.
+For example, it is best to avoid dividing the composition into halves, quarters, and thirds because a subtle relationship creates a more dynamic design.

-- Create harmony in the art work.
+- Create harmony in the artwork.
 Harmony is an agreement between the shapes that stresses the similarities of all parts.
 In other words, the shape of one part should “fit” the shape of the adjoining elements.
-Shapes should “fit” properly in their positions and spaces.
+Likewise, shapes should “fit” properly in their positions and spaces.

 Examples of the effective use of Proportion

-In this painting right proportion is instrumental in emphasizing the distance of the ship in the background.
+In this painting, a proper proportion is instrumental in emphasizing the ship’s distance in the background.